Xunnamius/babel-plugin-transform-rewrite-imports/README.md

 #### Rewriting Dynamic Imports and Requires with Non-Literal Arguments

-The options passed to this plugin are [transpiled and injected][8] into the resulting AST when transforming dynamic imports and require statements [that do not have a string literal as the first argument][9].
+When transforming dynamic imports and require statements [that do not have a string literal as the first argument][9], the options passed to this plugin are [transpiled and injected][8] into the resulting AST.

+> [!CAUTION]
+>
+> This means you take a slight performance hit when you do arbitrary dynamic
+> imports that cannot be statically analyzed (e.g.
+> `require(getMd5Hash() + '.txt')`).
+These types of dynamic imports are usually
+> code smell, but this library is built to accommodate them regardless.
+>
+> However, if you are not doing arbitrary dynamic imports, then this section is
+> of no relevance to you.

 Therefore, to be safe, **callback functions must not reference variables outside of their immediate [scope][10]**.

 Good: